 Too much automization is never a good idea.
 A little is a life saver.
 With a good autoresponder (I use Mailchimp) you can send out regular messages to your list or run an automated eCourse.

 With good social media schedulers ( I use these FREE ones) you can keep your social media active even while you sleep, which is quite important if you have followers across every time zone!

 These are the systems I have in place for my business, but keep that quote in mind.
 What are YOU going to need to be systemized when YOU hit it big?
 Every business is unique.When you hit it big, what are you going to wish you had in place?
 Click To Tweet

 Don’t forget, all new subscribers get a 50% discount on the Busy Blogger’s Success Kit.
+Just let us know where to send it.
 Already a subscriber?
 You should have already received your discount.
 If you’ve lost your special, super-secret discount link, let me know, and I’ll resend it.